artheru/CycleGUI/ImplementationHelpForAI.md

 - Painter operations are thread-safe through lock mechanism
 - UI controls run on main UI thread
 - Workspace operations may run on background threads

+# C++ Macro Usage Rules:
+- ReadInt, ReadBool, ReadFloat, ReadString are MACROS, not functions!
+- MUST use assignment syntax: auto value = ReadInt; NOT ReadInt() function calls
+- CANNOT use macros directly in function parameters or conditionals
+- Always assign to temporary variable first, then use the variable
+- Example:
+  CORRECT: auto color = ReadInt; colors[ImGuiCol_Text] = convertToVec4(color);
+  WRONG: colors[ImGuiCol_Text] = convertToVec4(ReadInt);

+# C# UI Controls:
+- DO NOT use ImGui.NET in CycleGUI - use PanelBuilder.Controls.cs instead
+- Available controls: Button, ColorEdit, DragFloat, DragVector2, CheckBox, Label, etc.
+- Use pb.CollapsingHeaderStart() and pb.CollapsingHeaderEnd() for collapsible sections
+- Use pb.SameLine() to put controls on the same line
+- Always check PanelBuilder.Controls.cs for available control methods

 # glsl:
 only create glsl file, don't modify .h file, they're generated with gen_shader.bat